AndreiBamboi/dockerhub/README.md

-# Repo for build and push portainer to dockerhub
+# Repo for building/pulling images to dockerhub